flyingcircusio/doc/src/reference/security/policy.rst

 * There is open, transparent exchange with customers, partner companies, and service providers regarding information security.
 * Staff is appropriately educated, trained, and informed to follow defined policies, business directives, and procedures for information security.
 * Trends, developments, upcoming threats in information security are actively observed and assessed with regard to their relevance to us.
+* Management defines specific ISMS goals each year which are mapped to the general information security goals.